Search projects

 I-90/104th Street Vicinity Stream Mitigation

 Crews working for WSDOT will realign the stream and grade the channel for Unnamed Tributary to Lake Creek on Southeast 104th Street just south of the city of Snoqualmie in King County.
-The stream’s culvert will remain as-is during this project’s stream bed work.
-This project is required to support…
+The stream’s culvert will be removed and replaced with a fish-passable structure.
+This project is required to…

 Slow down on ice and snow.